A very full day out with an emphasis on a wide range of wine accompanied by superb food and hinterland scenery.

 The Mornington Peninsula is full of incredible wineries and gourmet experiences.
 This tour gives you the full overview, taking in the region’s best wineries and provedores.

 Note: Indicative times of 8:30am to 6:30pm would apply but will be confirmed the evening prior to the date of travel.
-Pick up is from your city hotel or from another agreed point.
-If you are staying out of the city, St Paul’s Cathedral, which is located in the city opposite Federation Square and Flinders Street Train Station would be the central meeting point.
+Pick up is from or closeby your city hotel or from another agreed point.
+If you are staying out of the city, the Melbourne Town Hall, which is located in the city on the corner of Collins & Swanston Streets would be the central meeting point.

 Price$215 per adult

 $165 per child (4-15 yo)

 InclusionsTransport, wine, chocolate and cheese tastings, main course a la carte lunch with glass of wine and coffee at Merricks General Store, bottled water, guide and GST

 NoteWant to do this tour privately?
 No problem!
 Contact us for options.